 Why It Is So Difficult to Get a Pair of Work Boots for Bad Knees

 If you suffer from knee pain and spend all day on your feet for work, you will know the importance of finding the right work boots.

-Finding footwear specifically designed to reduce stress and strain on your knees while providing protection and stability can be difficult for a number of reasons.
+Finding footwear specifically designed to reduce stress and strain on your knees while providing protection and stability can be difficult for several reasons.
 Most of these work boots, instead of having the right attributes, they offer…

 Many work boots come with too much heel and less than optimal outsoles, causing an imbalance that puts added stress on knees.